-Michael Sonnenfeldt—the entrepreneur, investor, and philanthropist—is focused on tackling big sustainability challenges, including climate change.
+Michael Sonnenfeldt—the entrepreneur, investor, philanthropist, and now author—is focused on tackling big sustainability challenges, including climate change.
 “I am constantly trying to think about how to have the biggest impact,” he says.

 What's most exciting to me is that the MIT Sustainability Initiative is using science to solve and address climate change.